-The Golden Beach campground sewage system was constructed in the 1960s.
+The Golden Beach Campground and Day Use Area sewage system was constructed in the 1960s.
 Although still functioning, portions of the system do not meet current standards and are in need of rehabilitation.
 This action proposes to rehabilitate the system, including the 1.2 mile of sewer lines, to meet current standards.
 Due to logistics and proximity to both the water distribution system and road network, this project may be done in conjunction with those rehabilitation projects.